ghaefner/NuBall/README.md

 NuBall Analysis Code(s)
 -------------------------

-This code is based on Jon's ReadEvents8.cxx and modified to be programmed in OOP.
-La- bels are changed to be clearer and histo- grams are named properly.
+This code is based on Jon Wilson's
+ReadEvents8.cxx and modified to be pro- grammed in OOP.
+Labels are changed to be clearer and histograms are named properly.

 ReadEvents.cxx is the main code which
 - Unpacks events.